qbx2/PAAC.pytorch/README.md

 # PAAC.pytorch
 Pytorch implementation of the PAAC algorithm presented in "Efficient Parallel Methods for Deep Reinforcement Learning".
 PAAC is the abbreviation of Parallel Advantage Actor-Critic.

 Currently, because the PAAC network is not using LSTM, the evaluation result is not very good.
-I'm working on the LSTM version of PAAC.
+I'm working on the LSTM version of PAAC (waiting for a new graphic card due to lack of current gpu's memory.)

 The original paper is here: https://arxiv.org/abs/1705.04862